emiadenuga/airline-performance-kpi-dashboard/README.md

 ---

 ## Key Questions
-- Which carriers have the highest delay and cancellation rates?
+- Which airlines have the highest delay and cancellation rates?
-- Which airports/routes are most operationally risky?
+- Which routes are most operationally risky?
+- How has on-time performance changed over time?
-- Where are delays most concentrated?
+- Are delays seasonal or systemic?
-- Do disruption patterns vary by season?
+- Which carriers maintain consistent reliability?
+- Where should leadership focus operational improvements first?

 ---